ryan-mcclue/unsw/comp3222/wk3.md

 resulting circuit can be more efficient

 muxes can implement a variety of logic functions like xor, majority function

-TODO:
+can simplify truth tables if group values to say x, e.g. where x is all 1 and 0. then see how output relates to remaining variable, e.g. y

-elaborate on how muxes can use shannon's expansion theorem to create functions (cofactors are subfunctions?) shannon's to map truth table to muxes?
+shannon's expansion theorem can map truth table to mux:
+  1. factor out a variable in normal and uncomplemented the factored out variable becomes a control signal
+  2. continue factoring inside brackets for desired data lines the inner most variables become data lines

+(cofactors are subfunctions?)

 decoder converts binary code to one-hot encoded output (i.e. unique 1 bit set like bit mask)